 The Company's executive incentive plan (EIP) is designed to recognize and reward those employees that make significant contributions towards achieving the Company's annual business plan.
 The Compensation Committee believes the EIP should be the principal short-term incentive program for providing cash bonus opportunities for the Company's executives contingent upon operating results and the achievement of individual performance objectives as determined by the Compensation Committee or the Chief Executive Officer, as the case may be.
 The fiscal 2002 EIP corporate financial target was based on targeted earnings before income taxes and depreciation (EBITDA) for the Company, which counts 75% towards the total EIP bonus awarded.
 Individual performance objectives count 25% toward such award.
 The Compensation Committee will continue to review and modify the performance goals for the EIP as necessary to ensure reasonableness, achievability, and consistency with overall Company objectives and shareholder expectations.
-In 2002, annual base salary increases and incentive compensation committee and reported to the Board of Directors.
+In 2002, annual base salary increases and incentive compensation awards for all of the Named Executive Officers were approved by the Compensation Committee and reported to the Board of Directors.
 The Compensation Committee believes the recommended salary levels and incentive awards were warranted and consistent with the performance of such executives during fiscal year 2002 based on the Compensation Committee's evaluation of each individual's overall contribution to accomplishing the Company's fiscal year 2002 corporate goals and of each individual's achievement of individual performance goals during the year.